 Plays a role in the process of cell division

 Iron is needed for the enzyme ribonucleotide reductase that is involved in DNA synthesis.
-Not only is there a nutritional requirement of proliferating cells for iron but iron also appears to play some kind of ‘signaling’ role in the cell cycle.
+Not only is there a nutritional requirement of proliferating cells for iron but iron also appears to play some kind of ‘signalling’ role in the cell cycle.